IryArkhy/awesome-charts/README.md

 ## Awesome Charts

-An interactive React + Vite playground for composing Chart.js widgets inside a draggable grid.
+An interactive React + Vite playground for composing charts widgets inside a draggable grid.
 It demonstrates grid-aware drag-and-drop, automatic row management, and a lightweight toolbar workflow for shaping dashboards quickly.

 ### Stack